 Free Dropbox account is offering 2GB of spaceSelect your file and attach with the email, and you can send the email.

-Gmail: In Gmail, Google Drive is using to attach the file with email, which is proving 15GB combined free space.
+In Gmail, Google Drive is using to attach the file to an email, which is proving 15GB combined free space.

 Once you log in with your Gmail, you have to click on attach button in Gmail new email box.
 Then it will open the next batch of icons which include the Google Drive icon.